SarahAmel/codequiz/README.md

 The user will be able to take a quiz to test their knowledge about super cars.

-A time deduction is in place is a question is answered wrong.
+A time deduction is in place if a question is answered wrong.

 The user can save, view, or delete their high scores.
 # Navigation